Prefect1109/Itexus-Mobile-Rules-And-Helpers/Lint/README.markdown

 # The Official Itexus Mobile Swift Style Guide.

 The style guide has created for comfort and an easier understanding of code.
-The basis was to take [Ray Wenderlich swift style guide](https://github.com/raywenderlich/swift-style-guide)
+The basis was to take [Ray Wenderlich swift style guide](https://github.com/raywenderlich/swift-style-guide).
+For visualization of errors in the code style using [Swift Lint](https://github.com/realm/SwiftLint).
+In our repository attached file for this tool.

 ## Table of Contents